 Our private debt investments also have an exclusion list similar to equity investments.
 As the tenure of these investments is relatively shorter and we do not have the equity like rights to influence the decision of our investee companies in the post investment period, this limits our ability to conduct stewardship and/or proxy voting in Private Debt Investments.
 Therefore, our approach for ESG integration in Private Debt focuses on evaluating companies through extensive pre-investment diligence based on the specific nature of the transactions and the sectors that we are investing in.
-We have developed a proprietary 'ESG Private Credit Risk and Maturity Tool' to ensure meaningful ESG integration in Private Debt.
+We have developed a proprietary 'ESG Private Credit Risk and Maturity Tool' to ensure meaningful ESG integration in Private Debt, and all deals have been screened through the Tool.